 4. Search for matching banks that offer small business loans

 Now that you’ve determined the purpose of your loan, the amount of funding you need and the amount you can afford to repay each month, it’s time to start looking for the best bank for your business loan.

-Compile a list of banks you may want to consider that offer small business loans.
+Compile a list of banks that offer small business loans.
 Consider including institutions from all categories — large and small banks and credit unions.
-This list should also include any bank in which you already have an account, either business or personal.
+This list should also include any bank in which you already have a business checking account or a personal account.

 5. Compare rates, fees and other details